The House on the Rock

 Seventy years later, the house is having a second renaissance, thanks to STARZ show American Gods (based on the Neil Gaiman book of the same name), which filmed its season-two premiere at the location.

-While the show has brought new fans, House on the Rock already has a sizable cult following, with hordes of visitors gleefully indulging in a five-hour tour inside the windowless, maze-like structure throughout the year.
+While the show has brought new fans, The House on the Rock already has a sizable cult following, with hordes of visitors gleefully indulging in a five-hour tour inside the windowless, maze-like structure throughout the year.

 I ask Josh how many times he has been to this place.
 "Five or six times, I think," he replies.